Doris Duke Undergraduate Internship

-Only alumni that were supported by the DDCF during their summer at the Hillman Academy and that are currently enrolled as undergraduates are eligible to apply.
-Other undergraduate alumni interested in research opportunities can apply as resident advisors.
+Only alumni that were stipend eligible during their summer at the Hillman Academy and that are currently enrolled as undergraduates are eligible to apply.

 What Interns Will Do

-Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, you will receive free housing in one of the University residence halls.
+Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, free housing may be available in one of the University residence halls.

 If you need more time to apply, please contact the program staff.